Tongo Tongo ambush: Second mission

 In Tiloa, the team failed to locate the ISGS commander and began their return to base.
 More than halfway back to base, the team received time sensitive intelligence that placed the commander northwest of Tiloa at the Mali border.
-The approved mission plan originally called for a helicopter team as the primary force with the Quallam team serving as a quick reaction force, however bad weather forced the helicopter team to cancel forcing team Quallam to continue on their own.
+The approved mission plan originally called for a helicopter team as the primary force with the Quallam team serving as a quick reaction force, however bad weather forced the helicopter team to cancel, forcing team Quallam to continue on their own.
 Through the night of the 4th, the team made their movement north and reached the objective officials referred to as "objective north" at sunrise.
 As the team searched they discovered enemy rations, uniforms and a motorcycle all of which were destroyed by partner Nigerien soldiers.
-After completion of the second mission the team was ordered to return to base, before returning the team commander ordered an overhead ISR asset to continue monitoring the area in order to gather intelligence on possibly enemy routes leading into Mali, in turn leaving the team unwatched as they departed toward Tongo Tongo at 8:30 am (local time).
+After completion of the second mission the team was ordered to return to base.
+Before returning the team commander ordered an overhead ISR asset to continue monitoring the area in order to gather intelligence on possible enemy routes leading into Mali.
+This left the team unwatched as they departed toward Tongo Tongo at 8:30 am (local time).

 Stop at Tongo Tongo

 In a video recorded before the ambush, young men can be seen on motorbikes armed with rifles and machine guns, repeating Islamist slogans, and discussing what they would do in the event they captured soldiers, with one of them saying that they would decapitate them.

 At 10:30 am (local time), 4 October, the convoy stopped at the village of Tongo Tongo so that partner Nigeriens could eat breakfast and get water.
 During this, team members met with local leaders and 27 men of the village.
-The US and Nigerien team leaders objected to the task because they were not heavily armed or equipped for intense combat should they encounter Chefou's ISIS fighters alone.
+The US and Nigerian team leaders objected to the task because they were not heavily armed or equipped for intense combat should they encounter Chefou's ISIS fighters alone.
 But the team leaders' concerns were overruled by a higher command.
 The US soldiers were divided in two groups: one that would stay back and guard the vehicles and another that would attend the meeting.
 However, the meeting would drag on with the local leaders delaying the soldiers' departure by stalling and keeping them waiting.
 The group guarding the vehicles began to suspect that something was wrong when they witnessed two motorcycles race out of the village.
 The team believed the local leader was complicit in an impending attack.
 After completion of the meeting, the soldiers walked back to the rest of the unit and their unarmored pickup trucks.
 The meeting lasted 30 minutes longer than the team leader expected.